Alaaadeln7/node-api-mazaly/README.md

-# node-api-mazaly
+# nodejs-products-project
-api form mazaly project
+create api by node.js to show products